 CUBIC: Carleton University Biomedical Informatics Co-laboratory

 At the Carleton University Biomedical Informatics Co-laboratory (CUBIC), we apply machine learning and data science to solve problems in biomedical informatics.
-Currently projects requiring additional students include an exploration of the use of RGB-D video and pressure-sensitive mats for real-time patient monitoring in the NICU at CHEO (data collection ongoing), automated analysis of audiograms for telemedicine applications in under-served communities (with an industry partner), development of a wireless system to monitor neonates during emergency ground and air transport to the NICU at CHEO (collaboration already in place), and development of novel machine learning methods for analyzing protein structure, function, interaction, and chemical modification.
+We are particularly interested in predicting rare events, or conducting machine learning in the presence of class imbalance.
+Current projects requiring additional students include an exploration of the use of RGB-D video and pressure-sensitive mats for real-time patient monitoring in the NICU at CHEO, characterizing and mitgating vibrations experienced by neonatal patients during emergency ground and air transport to the NICU at CHEO, and development of novel machine learning methods for analyzing protein structure, function, interaction, and chemical modification.
 Interested students should have strong software and communication skills proven through academic performance and/or industry experience.
-Hands-on experience with deep learning, artificial intelligence, web programming, and statistics is highly valued.
+Hands-on experience with software development, mahcine/deep learning, computer vision, web development, and statistics is highly valued.

 Post-translational modification.
 While progress continues to be made on the prediction of structure from sequence, knowledge of a protein's structure may not be sufficient to discern its function.
 For example, most proteins undergo some form of post-translational modification (PTM) following initial synthesis which may have a profound impact on protein function.
 Our lab is therefore working to develop intelligent predictors of important PTM's such as sumoylation and phosphorylation.
 Iterative prediction of protein function and structure is a long term goal as well.

 Bioinformatics web services.
-Please click here for a list of web services developed by our lab.
+Please click here for a partial list of web services developed by our lab.

 Areas of Research Interest